rokucommunity/rooibos/docs/index.md

 If you only care about *some* arguments, then you can use `m.ignoreValue` to instruct rooibos to not assert equality for the arguments you've ignored.

-In the above example, the assertion will be satisfied with a mock confiugred thusly:
+In the above example, the assertion will be satisfied with a mock configured thusly:

 ```m.expectCalled(myObj.myMethod("a", "b", m.ignoreValue), true)```